CatGallo/CatGallo.github.io/README.md

 We first identified the most important factors related to overweight and obesity by evaluating the relationships between the status of being overweight or obese (weight status: 0 for underweight or normal weight people and 1 for overweight or obese people) and each of the other available variables in our database (consumption of high caloric food, vegetables, food between meals, water and alcohol, number of main meals, calories monitoring, physical activity frequency, time using technology, transportation used, gender age, height, overweight family history and smoke).
 For categorical variables we relied on the chi-squared test of independence, while for numerical variables we used logistic regression.
 Assuming a significance level of 0.05, we recognized the variables having the strongest association with the weight status: number of meals per day, daily water consumption, physical activity frequency per week, time using technology per day, age and height.

 We then trained a decision tree classifier to predict if one is overweight/obese or not based on the variables with the highest impact on the weight status.
 The final model exhibited an accuracy of 85% and the values for precision, recall and f1-score were 0.9/0.72, 0.89/0.74 and 0.89/0.73 for people suffering/not suffering from overweight or obesity, respectively.
 Overall, the model performed reasonably well alghough a few limitations should be addressed.
-In fact, the data were self-reported, which could have led to biases and inaccuracies, and other potential factors potentially correlated with obesity such as genetics were not integrated in this project.
+In fact, the data were self-reported, which could have led to biases and inaccuracies, and other potential factors potentially correlated with obesity such as genetics were neglected in this project.

 ### COVID_Detection - [Github Link](https://github.com/CatGallo/COVID_Detection.git)